storesafe/cordova-sqlite-storage-starter-app/README.md

-# Cordova sqlite starter test app
+# Cordova sqlite bootstrap test app

 Template to demonstrate reproducible issues with Cordova sqlite plugin.
 May be used as a starter project.